 Also, try to keep your cash in denominations of 20s and 10s and not a bunch of dollar bills.

-Finally, avoid carrying all your cards with you when you don’t need them; take only the ones you expect to use.
+Finally, avoid carrying all your cards with you when you don’t need them; take only the ones you expect to use in one of these affordable purses.

 How can I protect my cash from theft?